LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 #### Recommended Actions

-Recommended Actions use LivePerson's Maven AI to analyze consumer intent and recommend the next best action for you, saving time and improving efficiency.
+Recommended Actions use LivePerson's Conversation Orchestrator to analyze consumer intent and recommend the next best action for you, saving time and improving efficiency.
 Recommended Actions, which were previously available in a separate widget, will now be available inline in your messaging conversations to improve usability and engagement.
 Recommended actions include suggesting an agent reply, adding a bot to the conversation, or sharing a relevant Knowledge Center article.

 ### Additional actions